MaddePorserud/ydk-gen/sdk/cpp/install/Debian/README.md

 first paragraph describes the source package

-second and following paragraphs describe the packages to be built
+second and following paragraphs describe the packages to be built and dependencies.
+For the ydk-ietf and other bundles, make sure to add ydk (core) plus any other interdependencies.
 ```
 Build-Depends: debhelper (>=9), libboost-all-dev, libcurl4-openssl-dev, libpcre3-dev, libssh-dev, libxml2-dev, libxslt1-dev, libtool-bin, cmake (>=3), git, pkg-config
 ```